magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 “All those lefties,” said Summer.
 “If my kids grew up there, they’d spend their lives protesting.
 Sydney’s better for discipline.”
 Jack didn’t even pause.
 “Bloody outsiders,” he muttered.

-Not a single person wanted to move south.
+Not a single person wanted to move south here.
 Not one.

 ---